c20d-us/gnimu/README.md

 ## Credits

-This project is a fork and continuation of earlier work by **Anchit Chandra Sekhar** ([github.com/anchit92](https://github.com/anchit92)).
-Changes in this fork include bug fixes, externalized configuration, a BLE transmit-power control, startup gyro calibration, and modularization of the codebase.
+This project is a major evolution of earlier work by [**Anchit Chandra Sekhar**](https://github.com/anchit92).
+Changes in this version include bug fixes, externalized configuration, a BLE transmit-power control, startup gyro calibration, and modularization of the codebase.

-Protocol details follow the *RaceBox BLE Protocol Description* (rev 8), available from RaceBox at [racebox.pro/products/mini-micro-protocol-documentation](https://www.racebox.pro/products/mini-micro-protocol-documentation).
+Protocol details follow the *RaceBox BLE Protocol Description* (rev 8), [available from RaceBox.](https://www.racebox.pro/products/mini-micro-protocol-documentation).

 ---